Tuesday, December 22, 2020

 A Very Very Short Breakaway

-A call to Toyota, located just over 10 km away, suggested that I could drive it there, but there was a chance the engine could enter limp mode.
-So, our roadside assistance via Ken Tame arranged for a flatbed truck.
+Just one week before leaving, our 2015 VX 200 series Landcruiser decided it wouldn't cooperate.
+Firstly, the water pump was leaking, and more importantly, three warning lights appeared on the dash.
+The 4WD low light was flashing constantly, while the engine warning and slip indicator lights stayed illuminated.
+A call to Toyota, located just over 10 km away, suggested I could drive it there, but there's a risk the engine could enter limp mode.
+So, our roadside assistance through Ken Tame arranged for a flatbed truck.

 I couldn't believe our luck when Toyota said they would cover the parts.
 Our warranty had expired two and a half years ago, during which we'd travelled 87,600 kilometres.
 We collected the Landcruiser just a day before departure, and Toyota assured us the problem was now fixed.

-Regular readers of our blog know that on our first day's drive from home, we prefer a short trip just to get back into the rhythm.
+Our trip coincides with NSW school holidays, but by leaving the coast and heading into parts of Outback NSW, we hope the crowds will be fewer than if we stayed along the coastline.
+Regular readers of our blog know that on our first day's drive from home, we prefer a short journey just to get back into the rhythm.
 This holiday will be no different; our first night's stop will be at one of our favourite spots, just 152 km from home.
+Cangai is just over 60 km west of Grafton and east of the Gwydir Highway.
+The site is located in a valley beside the Mann River.
+The following photo was taken last year.

-We cruised up the range with our auto transmission temperature never exceeding seventy degrees, until just three-quarters of the way to the top, the same three lights that were supposedly fixed by Coffs Toyota reappeared on the dash.
+An early departure the following morning, just after 7:30 am, saw us heading further west before ascending the Gibraltar Range towards Glen Innes.
+We cruised up the range with our auto transmission temperature never exceeding seventy degrees, until just three-quarters of the way to the top, when the same three lights that were supposedly fixed by Coffs Toyota reappeared on the dash.
 To make matters worse, the engine went into limp mode.

 Monday, August 10, 2020